Protecting Our Future Together

 The District’s service area urbanized mostly between 1960-1985.
 During that time, water mains were installed by private developers and inspected by CHWD staff.
 These water mains became donated assets to the District, and it became CHWD’s responsibility to operate, maintain, and replace them.

-Today, CHWD operates and maintains over 250 miles of pipeline that distribute water throughout the District’s 12.8-square-mile service area.
-The life span of a water main is approximately 70 years, which means replacement must begin in 2030 to ensure long-term water reliability.
-With a technical team of engineering and financial experts, CHWD’s Customer Advisory Committee evaluated how to phase, cost, and fund replacement of more than 70% of our water mains.
+Today, CHWD operates and maintains over 250 miles of pipelines that distribute water throughout the District’s 12.8-square-mile service area.
+The lifespan of a water main is approximately 70 years, so these water mains will have to be replaced starting in 2030 to ensure long-term water supply reliability.

 Why This Project and Why Now?

-Just because water mains are underground and cannot be seen does not make them any less important.
+Just because water mains are underground does not make them any less important.
 Reliable water mains deliver water to our residences and businesses.
-Water main failure can be caused by multiple issues including age, pipe material, and location (tree roots, spanning creeks, etc.).
 Failed water mains can lead to service disruptions and water loss.

 Project 2030 Decision Process: Customer Advisory Committee (CAC) Role

-Recognizing the significant need ahead, the CHWD Board of Directors and management team called together a group of customers in 2018 and 2019 to study the issue and put forth their recommendations.
-The Customer Advisory Committee (CAC) is comprised of 24 community members who came together and dedicated their time and effort on behalf of their neighbors and fellow business owners to explore, in-depth, a difficult problem and work through 21 separate scenarios to find the best and most fair recommendation for the community.
+In the spirit of stewardship, CHWD formed a Customer Advisory Committee (CAC) to explore, in-depth, a difficult problem and work through 21 separate scenarios to find the best and most fair recommendation for the community.

-This CAC worked with CHWD staff and a technical team to consider the water main replacement options while analyzing key financial and technical issues that promote equity of funding between today’s and future CHWD customers.
 The CAC then presented its recommendation to the CHWD Board of Directors on June 8, 2021.
 The Board approved the CAC’s recommendation and developed a plan to fund work through 2080.
-The proposed plan implements a dedicated water main replacement charge, which promotes transparency and accountability.

 Remaining ahead of anticipated water main replacement needs will minimize system failure, service disruption, and failure-related expenses due to deferred replacements.